- 1. Introduction

 Control Center (GUI) will be the preferred method for performing all the operations in Multiplatform.
 The CLI exists but must not be used without Dbvisit support supervision.

-2. Creating a Configuration - For Filesystem Based Storage using GUI (Control Center)
+2. Create a Configuration For Filesystem Based Storage

 Below is a summary of the environment that will be used in this example: